aws-deadline/deadline-cloud-test-fixtures/README.md

-# Deadline Cloud Test Fixtures
+# AWS Deadline Cloud Test Fixtures

-This package contains pytest fixtures that are used to test Deadline Cloud Python packages.
+This package contains pytest fixtures that are used to test AWS Deadline Cloud Python packages.

 ## Usage